see-insight/see-segment/see_server/AZURE_README.md

 Then click review and create again to create your cluster.
 The cluster will take a few minutes to get up and running.

 ## Step 5
-Get credentials to run kubectl.
+Get credentials to run kubectl:

 `az aks get-credentials --name <CLUSTER-NAME> --resource-group <RESOURCE-GROUP-NAME> --output table`
 Note: You must replace <CLUSTER-NAME> and <RESOURCE-GROUP-NAME> with the values you used in the previous step.

 ## Step 6
-Verify your cluster is working.
+Verify your cluster is working:

 `kubectl get node`
 When the cluster is ready you should see some nodes with a status of ready.